 - graduate TA, RA or Course Lecturer income paid through McGill

-- graduate awards paid in installments
+- graduate awards are paid in installments

 - government student aid, for which an application to the appropriate jurisdiction has already been submitted